DxChainNetwork/godx/WINDOWS.md

 ### 1.4. `make` Command Installation

 Please follow [this link](https://sourceforge.net/projects/gnuwin32/files/make/3.81/make-3.81.exe/download?use_mirror=iweb&download=) to install `make` command.
-After the installation is done, add the path `C:\Program Files (x86)/GnuWin32/bin` into the system environment path. (if you do not know how to set it, you can check [this article](https://www.java.com/en/download/help/path.xml))
+After the installation is done, add the path `C:\Program Files (x86)/GnuWin32/bin` into the system environment path. (if you do not know how to set it, you can follow [this page](https://www.java.com/en/download/help/path.xml))

 ### 1.5.
 Docker (Optional)